 Roussillon

-Roussillon is one of the best villages in Provence for its charming aspect, and it will surely make you want to stay!
+Roussillon is so charming, and it will surely make you want to stay!
 Situated at the foot of Monts de Vaucluse and surrounded by an impressive natural bounty, it’s an absolute must-see for anyone visiting this part of Luberon.

 Being at the heart of the world’s biggest deposit of ochre, it’s well-known for its stunning red cliffs and ochre quarries.
 The shades of red, yellow, and brown of the cliffs and surrounding landscape provide a beautiful contrast to the greeneries.
 You shouldn’t miss the Ochre Trail while you’re here!